fsalvemi/DEVWKS-1709-Lab-Guide/docs/lab_access.md

 ## Overview

-This lab is hosted in a cloud-based environment that provides you with access to Cisco Catalyst Center and network devices.
-You will connect to the lab environment using one of the methods described below.
+This lab is hosted in a Cisco dCloud environment that provides you with access to Cisco Catalyst Center and network devices.

 ## Prerequisites